neo4j-field/Cypher-Language-Server-VSCode-Extension/README.md

 - To debug the server code, additionally Run and Debug > Select `Attach to Server`

 # Antlr
-* To regenerate the antlr lexer and parser files, run `npm run generate`.
+-  To regenerate the antlr lexer and parser files, run `npm run generate`.

+# Publish
+- To publish to a .vsix file, run `npm run publish`.